ctrl-alt-del-world/midway/README.md

 ✔️ Ability to login
 ✔️ Ability to register
 ✔️ Ability to logout
-✖️ Better error handling for register
+✔️ Better error handling for register
 ✖️ Ability to activate accounts
+✔️ Ability to forgot passwords
-✖️ Ability to forgot passwords
+✖️ Ability to reset passwords
 ✖️ view single product detail
 ✖️ ability to add to cart
 ✖️ Ability to quick add to cart